QCanvas/QCanvasApp/README.md

 You can download a **windows** version from [releases](https://github.com/QCanvas/QCanvasApp/releases)

-> [!WARNING]
-> The appimage version is currently broken and may be dropped in the future.
+An appimage version is also available from releases but is not recommended.

 # Development/Run from source